Austria faces up to Nazi past in Auschwitz | DW | 12.10.2021

 A commission of historians initiated by Waldheim himself was unable to prove any direct involvement or complicity, but it did establish that Waldheim — contrary to his statements — must have known about the war crimes in the Balkans.

-Portraits of survivors were desecrated several times at the exhibition "Against Forgetting" 2019 in Vienna
+"Expressing positions that are directed against commemoration is no longer even possible in the FPÖ."

-Overall, it is not possible to speak of a straightforward or constant process.
+Overall, it's not possible to speak of a straightforward or constant process.
 For example, the anniversary year of 2005 was viewed critically.
 While Europe focused on liberation from Nazi rule in 1945, Austria celebrated the success story of the Second Republic.

+Furthermore, while the political will to confront the past — especially in recent years — is clear, the challenges lie in penetrating the deeper layers of society.

+Portraits of survivors were desecrated several times at the 2019 exhibition 'Against Forgetting' in Vienna

-The current Austrian national exhibition at the Auschwitz-Birkenau Memorial has undergone historical revision for ten years.
-"The exhibition is a very important sign that Austria has come to terms with its past," Uhl says, adding that this memory should remain front and center within both the German and Austrian society, and with every new generation.
+The current Austrian national exhibition at the Auschwitz-Birkenau Memorial has undergone historical revision for 10 years.
+"The exhibition is a very important sign that Austria has come to terms with its past," said Uhls, adding that this memory should remain front and center within both the German and Austrian society, and with every new generation.